jmkraus/picochat/README.md

 ### Personas

-Picochat allows basic persona handling: Store different configuration files in the config path, e.g., `generic.toml` or `developer.toml`, each with specific system prompts.
+PicoChat allows basic persona handling: Store different configuration files in the config path, e.g., `generic.toml` or `developer.toml`, each with specific system prompts.

 This configuration can be loaded using a shortcut, e.g., `picochat -config @developer`.
 The path and `.toml` suffix can be omitted because they are implied by the '@' symbol.
-Picochat then starts with the specified configuration file.
+PicoChat then starts with the specified configuration file.

 ## Acknowledgements